 Haloacetic Acids (HAA5)

 Haloacetic acids (HAA5) are in drinking water when naturally occurring organic material in the water reacts with chlorine or chloramine used to disinfect the water.
 Consuming drinking water containing total haloacetic acids in excess of the maximum contaminant level (MCL) over many years may increase the risk of cancer.
-The current MCL for HAA5 is 60 micrograms per liter (µg/L), which is equal to 60 parts per billion (ppb).
+The current MCL for HAA5 is 60 micrograms per liter (µg/L) or 60 parts per billion (ppb).

 Total Trihalomethanes (TTHM)

 Total Trihalomethanes (TTHM) are in drinking water when naturally occurring organic material in the water reacts with chlorine or chloramine used to disinfect the water.
 Consuming drinking water containing TTHM in excess of the maximum contaminant level (MCL) over many years may lead to an increased risk for liver, kidney, and central nervous system problems, as well as an increased risk for cancer.
-The current MCL for TTHM is 80 micrograms per liter (µg/L), which is equal to 80 parts per billion (ppb).
+The current MCL for TTHM is 80 micrograms per liter (µg/L) or 80 parts per billion (ppb).